mParticle/docs/src/pages/developers/dsr-api/v3/index.md

 v3 contains the following changes:

 * The `subject_identities` are sent as a dictionary where the keys are identity types which enforces a single identity per identity type.
 * Additional identities can be provided in the opendsr.mparticle.com extensions.
-The mpids and identities collections were merged into a single `subject_identities` dictionary with the same format as the `subject_identities` in the request.
+The MPIDs and identities collections were merged into a single `subject_identities` dictionary with the same format as the `subject_identities` in the request.
 * If an identity of `mpid` is included in the extensions, no other identities can be provided in the request.
 * Updated the version field default to 3.0
 * Updated API endpoints for v3 ([below](#endpoint))